BEST GUIDE TO CHINA

 The country’s most populated province is also the wealthiest.
 Locals speak Cantonese, and migrants from all over China come to Guangdong to find work and a better life.

-Tech city, Shenzhen, is the world’s drone capital and is fast becoming an economic rival to Hong Kong.
+Tech city, Shenzhen, is China’s version of Silicon Valley and fast becoming an economic rival to Hong Kong.

 See the Guangzhou travel guide.